 Definition of Advertising

-Are you irritated seeing all those obnoxious ads that crop up when binge-watching?
+Are you irritated by all those obnoxious ads that pop up while binge-watching?
 Well, we can’t do much about them.
 After all, advertising is a crucial part of marketing efforts.
-Let me put it in simple words.
-Advertisements are paid messages that businesses use to capture public attention and persuade them to become customers.
+Let me put it.
+Advertisements are paid messages that businesses use to capture public attention and persuade the public to become customers.

-Advertisement is a paid form of marketing communication.
-Since it is sponsored, advertisers can control their ads from all possible angles.
-If you are an advertiser, then everything —from content to design to selection of channels to target specific demographics to the timing of placements and how long the ad will run—will come under your control.
+An advertisement is a paid form of marketing communication.
+Since it is sponsored, advertisers can control their ads from every angle.
+If you are an advertiser, everything—from content and design to channel selection to target specific demographics to the timing of placements and how long the ad will run—will be under your control.

 Key Differences Between PR and Advertising